 Adam Leitman Bailey awarded the first Raymond “Hap” Harrison Scholarship in 2008 in honor of his high-school cross-country and track coach, Raymond “Hap” Harrison.
 The scholarship is awarded annually to high school graduates attending college.
 To receive this accolade, a recipient must possess many of the ideals and traits Raymond Harrison instilled in Mr. Bailey, including deep-seated values of success and the desire to make the world a better place through helping others.
 Additionally, the recipient must also demonstrate financial need and strong academic achievement.

 Today, a number of scholarships are given out each year to his alma mater as well as to students at underserved New York City high schools.
-To date, all scholarships has been self funded by Adam Leitman Bailey.
+To date, 25 scholarships awarded totaling millions of dollars have been self-funded by Adam Leitman Bailey.

 FREQUENTLY ASKED QUESTIONS